hasenj/sehm/readme.md

 And it would work just the same.

 The point of deftag is that it parses the arguments passed to the function as attributes and children.
+It also normalizes the 'children' list as discussed above.

 It can be sometimes useful to remove or add attributes to `attrs`, so 'deftag defines 'popattr to retrive an attribute and remove it from 'attrs, and 'addattr which accepts any number of `'attr val` arguments and adds them as new attributes to 'attrs.